nicholaswmin/fsm/README.md

       Formal terminology is unnecessarily complex for the purposes of this documentation therefore its intentionally avoided.

-[^2]: FSMs are rare and perfect candidates for *inheritance* since an object
+[^2]: FSMs are rare and perfect candidates for *inheritance* because usually
-      `is-an FSM` but since Javascript doesn't support *multiple inheritance*, inheriting an `FSM` would exclude inheriting other behaviours.
+      something `is-an` FSM.
+Javascript doesn't support *multiple inheritance*, inheriting an `FSM` would exclude inheriting other behaviours.

-      *Composition* is also problematic because it namespaces the API of the behaviour & doesn't feel idiomatic or semantically correct.
+      *Composition* is also problematic because it namespaces the API of the behaviour which causes it to lose it's expressiveness.

       i.e `light.fsm.turnOn` feels misplaced compared to `light.turnOn`.